 As actors, it can sometimes be hard to say goodbye to the characters we play.
-Especially when they land in a sweet spot in our psyches.
+Especially when they land in a sweet spot of our psyches.
 Such was the case with Janine.
-Janine, the fun, cool mom to the titular “Premenstrual Margot” played by the glorious Giselle Torres.
+Janine, the fun, cool mom to the titular “Premenstrual Margot” played by the marvelous Giselle Torres.

 One of the visual details of the role was red accents: in wardrobe, accessories and fingernails.
 I never wear red nails.
 But Janine did.
 Always.